SPECIAL EVENTS & PROGRAMMING

 Saturday, February 22th, 2025

-The Washington Birthday trivia tours return to Rockingham for the first time in six years!
-George Washington, retired Continental Army Commander in Chief and First President of the United States, will be celebrated at Rockingham on Saturday, February 22, 2025, with tours commemorating his 293rd birthday.
-While Washington will only be present in spirit (and in the form of our wonderful life-sized mannequin on the second floor), visitors can learn about his life and times, before, during and after his famous careers.
-Test your knowledge about this American icon and learn what is fact and what is fiction.
-The tours will be concluded with the partaking of cakes and punch in the kitchen to complete the celebration.
+The Washington Birthday trivia tours returned to Rockingham for the first time in six years!
+George Washington, retired Continental Army Commander in Chief and First President of the United States, was celebrated at Rockingham on Saturday, February 22, 2025, with tours commemorating his 293rd birthday.
+While Washington was only present in spirit (and in the form of our wonderful life-sized mannequin on the second floor), visitors learned about his life and times, before, during and after his famous careers.

 PRESERVE OR PERISH: 18TH-CENTURY FOOD PRESERVATION AT ROCKINGHAM